marikomakhm/ada-project/TrovatelliT.github.io/text.md

 ## Which countries were involved?

 The very first question we asked ourselves was which countries were involved in the scandal and to what extent.
 Was it the usual suspects?
 Was it mostly rich countries?
-There are many ways of trying to compute their involvement, but our first attempt was to simply count the number of people and organizations involved and group them by country.
-(TODO: bar chart) This yields the following table:
+There are many ways to quantify their involvement, but our first attempt was to simply count the number of people and organizations involved and group them by country.
+This yields the following bar chart:

 {% raw %}
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="../ressources/bar_occurrences.html"></iframe>
 {% endraw %}

-Or when plotted in a world map:
+Or, when plotted in a world map:

 {% raw %}
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="../ressources/map_occurrences.html"></iframe>